All Products

 • Mask data

-You can use the extend instruction and SQL functions such as regular expression functions, string functions, and URL functions to mask data.
+Use the SPL extend instruction together with SQL functions for regular expressions, strings, and URLs to mask data.

-When you use the regexp_replace function to replace field values, you can use capturing groups.
-You can use \1, \2, and \N to represent the values of the first, second, and Nth capturing groups.
+When you use the regexp_replace function to replace field values based on a regular expression, use capturing groups.
+When you specify the replacement value, use \1, \2, and so on, to represent the values of the first, second, and subsequent capturing groups, respectively.

 Raw data